component-driven/component-driven-development/src/exercises/4-Whitespace_&_Layout/Readme.md

-To be truly reusable, components shouldn't define any whitespace around them, otherwise it may become hard to compose such components.
+To be truly reusable, components shouldn’t define any whitespace around them, otherwise it may become hard to compose such components.
 Imagine a `Button` would have `margin-right` predefined.
 This would make it tricky to create a `ButtonGroup` component there buttons are placed next to each other.

 This means that the _whitespace between components should be controlled outside of components_.
 This can be achieved in a few different ways: